Showing posts with label FAP information. Show all posts

 Esten Gose is a 37-year-old with Familial Adenomatous Polyposis (FAP), born in Seattle, WA and currently living in Snoqualmie, WA with his wife and 2 cats.
 He has been married to his wife Jennifer for almost 5 years.
 He has had his ileostomy for almost 16 years.
 Esten enjoys sports, traveling with his wife, and spending time with family.

-For more detailed information on Proton Radiation Therapy:
+For more detailed information on Proton Radiation Therapy visit:

 Thursday, March 19, 2020